Tinker Bell (film series)

-Tinker Bell is a CGI-animated fantasy film series based on the character Tinker Bell, produced by DisneyToon Studios as part of the Disney Fairies franchise after producing a number of direct-to-video follow-ups and Winnie the Pooh films.
+Tinker Bell is an American CGI-animated fantasy film series based on the character Tinker Bell, produced by DisneyToon Studios as part of the Disney Fairies franchise after producing a number of direct-to-video follow-ups and Winnie the Pooh films.
 Voices of Mae Whitman, Lucy Liu, Raven-Symoné, America Ferrera, Kristin Chenoweth and Pamela Adlon are featured in the films.
+The franchise follows the early adventures of Tinker Bell and her many friends in the land of Pixie Hollow, long before she had met Peter Pan.

-Six feature films and one TV special were produced: Tinker Bell, Tinker Bell and the Lost Treasure, Tinker Bell and the Great Fairy Rescue, Pixie Hollow Games (the special), Secret of the Wings, The Pirate Fairy, and Tinker Bell and the Legend of the NeverBeast.
+Six feature films were produced: Tinker Bell (2008), Tinker Bell and the Lost Treasure (2009), Tinker Bell and the Great Fairy Rescue (2010), Secret of the Wings (2012), The Pirate Fairy (2014), and Tinker Bell and the Legend of the NeverBeast (2015).
+A television special: Pixie Hollow Games (2011) and a short film: Pixie Hollow Bake Off (2013) were also produced.
 The series is a spin-off of and prequel to Peter Pan.
 Originally developed as a direct-to-video franchise, the series was theatrically released from its third film onwards.